Ahhh….winter. The number one reason why people move to Florida.

 That’s why I recommend some sort of protective epoxy coating on your floor.
 I’ve written a more detailed article about the pros and cons of epoxy garage floor coatings, so be sure to check it out.

-Most of us think that our garage doors will just work whenever we need them to, but it actually takes a bit of maintenance.
+Most of us think that our garage doors will just work whenever we need them to, but it takes a bit of maintenance.

 It’s a good idea to lubricate your garage door at least once a year no matter where you live, but that’s especially important if you get harsh winters where you live.